lf-/blog/content/posts/the-postmodern-build-system.md

 There are a few ideas to improve this situation, which are all isomorphic at some level:
-* [Recursive Nix][recursive-nix]: Nix builds have access to the daemon socket and can execute other Nix evaluations and Nix builds.
+* [Recursive Nix][recursive-nix]: Nix builds have access to a daemon socket and can execute other Nix evaluations and Nix builds.

+  This has been removed from Lix due to implementation issues.
 * [Import from derivation][import-from-derivation]: Nix evaluation can demand a build before continuing further evaluation.

   Unfortunately, the Nix evaluator [cannot resume remaining other evaluation while waiting for a build][ifd-bad], so in practice, IFD tends to seriously blow up evaluation times by repeated blocking and loss of parallelism.
 * [Dynamic derivations][dyndrv]: The build plans of derivations can be derivations themselves, which are then actually built to continue the build.

-  This crucially allows the Nix evaluator to not block evaluation for monadic dependencies even though the final build plan isn't fully resolved.
+  This crucially allows the Nix evaluator to not block evaluation for monadic dependencies even though the complete build plan isn't fully resolved, by putting placeholders in place of the dynamic parts of the build graph.
+  This allows serializing the build graph into a file which can then be executed later, and avoids needing an evaluator to be alive while executing the build.

-  However, this is ultimately a workaround for a flaw in the Nix evaluator and alternative implementations like [tvix] or alternative surface languages like [Zilch] are unaffected by this limitation.
+  However, this is to some degree a workaround for the flaw in the Nix evaluator where IFD is serialized and alternative implementations like [tvix] or alternative surface languages like [Zilch] are unaffected by this limitation.

+  The monadic dependencies in this case are essentially replaced with *placeholders*, which allows the build to not have *any* evaluator driving the execution of the build, unlike IFD-shaped approaches.
+  That is, dynamic derivations allow having a more complete build graph that can be serialized into a file and run the build later, including on a different machine.

+  This has been removed from Lix due to implementation issues.

 [restrict-eval]: https://nixos.org/manual/nix/stable/command-ref/conf-file.html#conf-restrict-eval
 [recursive-nix]: https://github.com/NixOS/nix/issues/13